Toontrack EzDrummer 2 – The oh so easy drummer

 Gone are the days of wiring up hardware drum machine that offer digital representations of analog sounds. now we have hyper-realistic, fully sample-recorded drum libraries available, often captured in multi-million dollar studios using incredible recording equipment and engineers.

-Amongst many things, Toontrack have two core sampled drum libraries, both offering the same high-quality sounds, but each focused on different workflows.
+Amongst many things, Toontrack has two core sampled drum libraries, both offering the same high-quality sounds, but each focused on different workflows.
 EZdrummer 2 and Superior Drummer 2 will both deliver outstanding results, it just depends on what workflow is more important to you.

 From a pricing point of view, Superior Drummer 2 is the flagship of the range.
 It also offers more flexibility and control over EZdrummer, at the expense of a higher learning curve and more CPU requirements.
 EZdrummer 2 features the same high sound quality, but with reduced focus on tweaking and an emphasis on song creation.